oracle-livelabs/apex/online-bookstore-app/4-application-theme/application-theme.md

 ## Task 1: Update Theme of the Application

+In this task, you'll update the application's theme using Theme Roller.
+You'll customize the layout, appearance, and color scheme to enhance the look and feel of the application.

 1. In the runtime view, click **Customize** from the developer toolbar.

    ![App builder home page](images/customize.png " ")